Facts About Children's

 Clinical Specialties/Programs Offered by Children’s National

-Children’s National is proudly ranked among the best pediatric hospitals in America by U.S.News & World Report and the Leapfrog Group.
+Children’s National is proudly ranked among the best pediatric hospitals in America by U.S.News & World Report.
 Children’s National also has been recognized by the American Nurses Credentialing Center as a Magnet® designated hospital, the highest level of recognition for nursing excellence that a medical center can achieve.

 Allergy and Immunology